nivbehar29/synthesis/README.md

 ## **Introduction**

-SynthGUI is a graphical user interface for synthesizing programs using PBE (Programming by Examples) and CEGIS (Counterexample-Guided Inductive Synthesis) approach.
+SynthGUI is a graphical user interface for synthesizing programs using PBE (Programming by Examples) and CEGIS (Counterexample-Guided Inductive Synthesis) approaches.
 This project is built using Python.
 The programs synthesized by SynthGUI follow the syntax of the WhileLang language.